Email Us : info@registrationguru.in | Call us now: +91-9811536872

 For individuals and HUFs

-Includes income from capital gains, multiple properties, foreign income
+comprises income from capital gains, income from multiple properties, and income from international sources.

 No business or professional income